 Lothar Maier has served as a Director since November 2006.
 Mr. Maier has served as the Chief Executive Officer and a member of the board of directors of Linear Technology Corporation (Nasdaq: LLTC), a supplier of high performance analog integrated circuits since January 2005.
 Prior to that, Mr. Maier served as Linear Technology's Chief Operating Officer from April 1999 to December 2004.
-Before joining Linear Technology, Mr. Maier held various management positions at Cypress Semiconductor Corporation, a provider of high-performance, mixed-signal, programmable solutions, from 1983 to 1999, including as Senior Vice President and Executive Vice President of Worldwide Operations.
+Before joining Linear Technology, Mr. Maier held various management positions at Cypress Semiconductor Corporation, a provider of high-performance, mixed-signal, programmable solutions, from 1983 to 1999, most recently as Senior Vice President and Executive Vice President of Worldwide Operations.
 Mr. Maier holds a B.S. in chemical engineering from the University of California at Berkeley.

 Edward Rogas, Jr. has served as a Director since October 2010.
 Mr. Rogas currently serves as a Director on the board of Vitesse Semiconductor Corporation.
 Mr. Rogas served as a Director of Vignani Technologies Pvt Ltd until February 2014 and Photon Dynamics, Inc., from May 2006 to October 2008.
 Mr. Rogas held management positions at Teradyne, Inc. for over 30 years, including serving as Senior Vice President from 2000 through 2005.
-Mr. Rogas holds a B.S. from the United States Naval Academy and an M.B.A. degree from Harvard Business School.
+Mr. Rogas holds an M.B.A. degree from Harvard Business School and a B.S. from the United States Naval Academy.

-Michael D. Slessor, has served as President and a Director since October 2013.
-Prior to this, Mr. Slessor served as the Senior Vice President and General Manager, MicroProbe Product Group from October 2012 to October 2013.
-Before joining FormFactor, Mr. Slessor was President and Chief Executive Officer of MicroProbe Incorporated, or MicroProbe, from July 2008 through the October 2012 closing of FormFactor's acquisition of MicroProbe.
-Prior to joining MicroProbe, he held various management, product-marketing, and applications-engineering positions in the semiconductor industry, most notably with KLA-Tencor, where he led marketing and applications for the company's fastest growing division.
-Mr. Slessor holds a B.A.Sc. in Engineering Physics from the University of British Columbia and received his Ph.D. in Aeronautics and Physics from the California Institute of Technology.
+Michael D. Slessor has served as a Director since October 2013.
+Dr. Slessor became our Chief Executive Officer on December 28, 2014.
+Dr. Slessor served as our President from October 2013 to December 27, 2014, and as Senior Vice President and General Manager, MicroProbe Product Group from October 2012 to October 2013.
+Before joining FormFactor, Dr. Slessor was President and Chief Executive Officer of MicroProbe from July 2008 through the October 2012 closing of FormFactor's acquisition of MicroProbe.
+Prior to joining MicroProbe, he held various management, product-marketing, and applications-engineering positions in the semiconductor industry, primarily with KLA-Tencor.
+Dr. Slessor received his Ph.D. in Aeronautics and Physics from the California Institute of Technology and his B.A.Sc. in Engineering Physics from the University of British Columbia.

-Thomas St. Dennis has served as our Chief Executive Officer and a Director since September 2010, when he joined our company and as our Executive Chairman of the Board of Directors since October 23, 2013.
+Thomas St. Dennis has served as a Director since September 2010, when he joined our company, and as Executive Chairman of the Board of Directors since October 23, 2013.
+Mr. St. Dennis served as our Chief Executive Officer from September 2010 through December 27, 2014.
 Mr. St. Dennis previously held various positions at Applied Materials, Inc. from 1992 to 1999 and again from 2005 to 2009.
 His most recent role at Applied Materials, Inc. was Senior Vice President and General Manager of the Silicon Systems Group.
 He also worked at Novellus Systems, Inc. as Executive Vice President of Sales and Marketing from 2003 to 2005.
-From 1999 to 2003 Mr. St. Dennis was President and CEO of Wind River Systems, Inc. Mr. St. Dennis has since 2013 served as a Director of Mattson Technology, Inc. (Nasdaq: MTSN), a provider of semiconductor wafer processing equipment used in the fabrication of integrated circuits.
-Mr. St. Dennis holds a B.S. in Physics and a M.S. in Physics, both from UCLA.
+From 1999 to 2003 Mr. St. Dennis was President and CEO of Wind River Systems, Inc. Mr. St. Dennis currently also sits on the Board of Mattson Technology, Inc. Mr. St. Dennis holds a B.S. in Physics and a M.S. in Physics, both from UCLA.